On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-Based on all the above findings, a phase diagram (\cref{fig:phase_diagram}) can be drawn that provides a detailed summary of all the deformation paths a spherical droplet can take towards critical breakup under impulsive acceleration.
-It is worth reiterating that all the breakup paths provided in the diagram are for their respective critical conditions, and hence the $\Wecr$ values corresponding to different cases might not be the same.
-All the phase diagram informs us about is the type of pancake and corresponding general breakup morphology observed for a specific set of $\{\rho, \Oho, \Ohd\}$ at its $\Wecr$.
-For information about the lowest $\We$ required for achieving a non-vibrational breakup (i.e. $\Wecr$), one may refer to \cref{fig:wecr_ohd_sim}.
+A path diagram, as illustrated in \cref{fig:phase_diagram}(a), can be drawn that summarizes all the deformation paths a spherical drop might follow as it deforms to critical fragmentation under impulsive acceleration.
+A companion phase diagram (\cref{fig:phase_diagram}(b)) provides the non-dimensional parameter space that results in one of the four observed fragmentation morphologies.
+It is worth highlighting that all the breakup paths provided in the diagram are for their respective critical conditions, and consequently the $\Wecr$ values corresponding to different paths need not be the same.

-For low $\rho$ or high $\Oho$ values or both, the droplet first deforms into a forward pancake.
-From this stage, the fate of the bag depends on the balance between local inertia differences and strength and proximity of downstream vortices to the rim.
-The droplet continues its forward facing deformation and breaks up in a forward bag morphology at critical conditions if the downstream vortices overcome the inertia differences, which occurs when both $\Oho$ and $\rho$ values are low.
-Alternatively for large $\rho$ cases, local inertia would dominate the deformation proceedings, especially once a clear rim has formed, and lead to the flipping of the bag from forward to backward bag, ultimately leading to a backward bag breakup morphology.
-This morphology is the most commonly observed critical breakup morphology in the explored parameter space.